arangodb-foxx/util-users-local/README.md

 `userStorage.resolve(username)`

-If the username can not be resolved, a *UserNotFound* exception will be thrown instead.
+If the username can not be resolved, `null` will be returned instead.

 *Parameter*